+91- 880-029-9652

 Covid-19 is a dangerous and highly contagious virus that infects the respiratory system of the patient.
 Some patients will report no symptoms, which is known as being asymptomatic.
 However, other patients may become very ill and may even die as a result of the virus.

 Severe Covid-19 may cause shortness of breath.
-The patient may struggle to breathe and may require oxygen in order to survive.
+The patient may struggle to breathe and require oxygen to survive.
 Covid-19 can drastically affect the quality of life of the affected individual.

 If you or someone you love is currently dealing with Covid-19 then chest physiotherapy and breathing exercises can be used as a form of adjuvant therapy.